Croats of Bosnia and Herzegovina: Ottoman Empire

+The 1851 census counted only males, recording 440,733 in Ottoman Bosnia and Herzegovina.
+Historian Muhamed Hadžijahić concluded, based on the 1851 census, that the total population was approximately 1,077,956, including 173,200 Catholics (16.07%).
+The 1870 Ottoman census recorded 220,353 Catholics in the Eyalet of Bosnia (excluding the Sanjak of Novi Pazar), an increase of 27.2% from 1851, making up 14.6% of the population.

-The activity of the Catholic Church was limited, while the Ottomans preferred the Orthodox Church because Catholicism was the faith of Austria, the Ottoman enemies, while Orthodoxy was common in Bosnia, and thus it was more acceptable to the Ottomans.
+The activity of the Catholic Church was limited.
+At the same time, the Ottomans preferred the Orthodox Church because Catholicism was the faith of Austria, their enemy.
+In contrast, Eastern Orthodoxy was more prevalent in Bosnia, making it more acceptable to the Ottomans.
 In the first 50 years of Ottoman rule, many Catholics fled from Bosnia.
 A number of Catholics also converted to Orthodox Christianity.
 Franciscans were the only Catholic priests to be active in Bosnia.
 Before the Ottomans arrived in Bosnia, there were 35 Franciscan monasteries in Bosnia and four in Herzegovina.
-Some monasteries were destroyed and some were converted to mosques.
+Some monasteries were destroyed, and some were converted to mosques.
 In the 1680s there were only 10 Franciscan monasteries left in Bosnia.
-The Catholic Church in Bosnia divided its administration into two dioceses, one was the Croatian Bosnia diocese, the part which was not conquered by the Ottomans, and the other was Bosna Srebrena diocese.
+The Catholic Church in Bosnia divided its administration into two dioceses, one was the Croatian Bosnia diocese, the part which the Ottomans did not conquer, and the other was Bosna Srebrena diocese.

-Between 1516 and 1524, planned persecution and forced Islamization of Catholics occurred in Bosnia and Herzegovina.
+Between 1516 and 1524, the persecution and forced Islamization of Catholics occurred in Bosnia and Herzegovina.
 In that year, Franciscan monasteries in Kraljeva Sutjeska, Visoko, Fojnica, Kreševo and Konjic, and later in Mostar.
 It is believed that during that time, some 100,000 Croats converted to Islam.
-In 1528 the Ottomans conquered Jajce and Banja Luka, thus destroying the Croatian defence line on Vrbas river.
+In 1528, the Ottomans conquered Jajce and Banja Luka, thus destroying the Croatian defence line on the Vrbas river.
 After that conquest, Croatia reduced to around 37,000 km2.
-During the 18th century, Turkish rule in Bosnia and Herzegovina started to weaken, and after the Napoleonic Wars their rule rapidly decreased; the Ottoman Empire lost its demographic, civilization, and other reserves for military and territorial expansion, while the Austrian Empire, as the rest of the European countries, gained them.
+During the 18th century, Turkish rule in Bosnia and Herzegovina started to weaken, and after the Napoleonic Wars their rule rapidly decreased; the Ottoman Empire lost its demographic, civilisation, and other reserves for military and territorial expansion, while the Austrian Empire, as the rest of the European countries, gained them.

+The Catholics were also under pressure from the Eastern Orthodox Church between 1498 and 1779.
+The Eastern Orthodox Church gained the right from the Ottoman government to collect taxes from both the Catholics and the Eastern Orthodox Christians.
+The Eastern Orthodox bishops claimed before the Ottoman authorities that Catholicism and Eastern Orthodoxy are the same religion to gain jurisdiction over the Catholics.
+Together with taxing the Catholics, the Eastern Orthodox clergy also insisted on the conversion of Catholics to Eastern Orthodoxy, especially in Eastern Herzegovina.